pavelFaraday/Typescript-with-React-fundamentals/Theory/README.md

 Because JS is dynamically typed, so it does not expects any particular type in data, it does not have by default STATIC typed data.
 It just takes whatever it gets & then tries to execute this code. **And this dynamic typing causes errors quite often.
 So, Typescript with static typing could enhance your code & prevent errors.**

--   TypeScript adds additional syntax to JavaScript to support a tighter integration with your editor.
-Catch errors early in your editor.
 -   TypeScript understands JavaScript and uses type inference to give you great tooling without additional code.
+-   With static type checking, you get to learn about potential bugs as you're typing the code, than heading to the browser and figuring out at runtime.
+So, you catch errors early in your editor.
+- Provides a way to describe the shape of an object hence providing better documentation and autocomplete.
+- Makes maintenance and refactoring of large code bases much easier.

 ![Typescript Example](slides/typescript_example.png)